jhyun0919/Project_EE394V_SPR2020/README.md

 ### Further Studies (Optional)
 - [ ] Extending the proposed method to AC OPF with non-linear variations.
-- [ ] Trying to get information about relationship between constraints through attention model, such as Transformer [9].
+- [ ] Trying to get weight mapping between uncertainty realization and constraints through attention model, such as Transformer [9].

 ---